htrgouvea/research/_pages/services/advisor.md

 ---

-- __Security Program Development__: if you need help to structure ou managment your Security Program, I can lead or collaborate with your team in designing and building high-security solutions that meet your unique requirements and enable your business to thrive.
+- __Security Program Development__: if you need help to structure or managment your Security Program, I can lead or collaborate with your team in designing and building high-security solutions that meet your unique requirements and enable your business to thrive.

 ---